-The design/physical value of the South Field core area meets criteria 1 (i) of O.Reg 9/06 as the construction methods used in the No. 10, former Canteen, and former Stores Buildings is representative of war years' construction methods and materials during World War II, specifically the original cedar shingle siding and original 6 over 6 pane windows.
+The design/physical value of the South Field core area meets criteria 1 (i) of O.Reg 9/06 as the construction methods used in the No. 10, former Canteen, and former Stores Buildings is representative of war years' construction methods and materials during World War II, specifically the cedar shingle and wood clapboard siding and 6 over 6 pane windows.
 The buildings' built form and material usage demonstrates the quick construction and temporary nature intended for "war-time construction".